Clint Grant

 Donald Clinton Grant (August 17, 1916April 21, 2010) was an American photographer and photojournalist based in Dallas, Texas.
 He was a staff photographer with The Dallas Morning News from 1949 to 1986.
 He was particularly known for his images of animals and children.
 Grant's photographs were published in numerous newspapers and magazines, including Paris Match, Newsweek and Time; five of his feature photos were published on the back page of issues of Life magazine.

 Grant was on assignment in November 1963 to cover President John F. Kennedy's trip from Washington, D.C., to Dallas.
-One of his photographs made the front page of the November 22 edition of the Morning News; a copy is believed to be the last thing Kennedy ever signed.
+One of his photographs made the front page of the November 22 edition of the Morning News; a copy is believed to be the last thing Kennedy ever signed before his assassination later that day.
 Grant also would make several pictures at Parkland Memorial Hospital within minutes after Kennedy's motorcade arrived following the shooting in Dealey Plaza.

 Grant was the recipient of multiple photojournalism awards during his career, including the Medallion for Excellence in Photojournalism.
 He retired from The Dallas Morning News in 1986, but continued working in a semi-retired capacity for more than a decade thereafter.
 He died in Dallas of heart failure at age 93.